pa11y/pa11y.github.io/README.md

 The Pa11y Website (WIP)
 =======================

-The Pa11y website is build with [Jekyll] and hosted on GitHub Pages. <http://pa11y.github.io/>.
+The Pa11y website is built with [Jekyll] and hosted on GitHub Pages. <http://pa11y.github.io/>.

 Running Locally